MXuDong/example/README.md

 The project for mock the product application in test environment.

+And for mocking application, this repo is the service entry.

 For mock the application run in the product, like `http/bin`.

 ## Status: